Moleculin Biotech, Inc. is a clinical stage pharmaceutical company focused on the treatment of highly resistant cancers and viruses.

 Our Next Generation Anthracycline, Annamycin, is unlike any currently approved anthracyclines, as it is designed to avoid multidrug resistance mechanisms with little to no cardiotoxicity.
 Annamycin has preliminary clinical data suggesting its potential to become the first successful therapy suitable for the majority of relapsed or refractory AML patients and is currently in two Phase I/II clinical trials.

 WP1066 is one of several Immune/Transcription Modulators capable of stimulating immune response to tumors by inhibiting the errant activity of Regulatory T-Cells (TRegs) while also inhibiting key oncogenic transcription factors, including p-STAT3, c-Myc and HIF-1α.
 These transcription factors are widely sought targets that may also play a role in the inability of immune checkpoint inhibitors to affect more resistant tumors.

 We are also developing new prodrugs to exploit the potential uses of inhibitors of glycolysis.
-Our lead Metabolism/Glycosylation Inhibitor compound, WP1122, provides an opportunity to cut off the fuel supply of tumors by taking advantage of their overdependence on glucose as compared with healthy cells.
-New research also points to the potential for the glucose decoy (2-DG) within WP1122 to be capable of enhancing the usefulness of checkpoint inhibitors.
+Our lead compound, inhibitor of glycolysis, WP1122, a prodrug of 2-deoxy-D-glucose (2-DG), provides an opportunity to cut off the fuel supply of tumors by taking advantage of their overdependence on glucose as compared with healthy cells.
+New research also points to the potential for the glucose decoy (2-DG) within WP1122 to be capable to alter glycosylation processes and to enhance the usefulness of checkpoint inhibitors.